stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 return `[ [] ]`.

-Each entry in this list of lists is still a PSyIR node for each index expressions used.
+Each entry in this list of lists is still a PSyIR node for each index expression used.
 To find out details about an index expression, you can either analyse the tree, or use the variable access functionality again.
-Below an example that shows how this is done to determine if an array expression contains a reference to a given variable `index_variable`.
+Below is an example that shows how this is done to determine if an array expression contains a reference to a given variable `index_variable`.
 The variable `access_info` is an instance of `AccessInfo` and contains the information about one reference.
 The outer loop is over the indices used for each component,